 One of the highlights of the cruise around Camiguin was White Beach on the southern coast of the island.
 Crystal clear water, just a few resorts and very, very few people.
 I wanted to go for a swim there, but they warned us that there was jellyfish in the water.

-The local kid didn’t seem to bother about that though.
+The local kid didn’t seem to be bothered about that though.

 And one more photo of White Beach with the beautiful palm trees: